Shepherdstown volunteers plant trees to beautify the cemetery

-SHEPERDSTOWN, W.Va. – (WDVM) The historic Shepherdstown Cemetery is getting a face lift, thanks to some volunteers.
+SHEPHERDSTOWN, W.Va. – (WDVM) The historic Shepherdstown Cemetery is getting a facelift, thanks to some volunteers.

 The Rotary Club of Shepherdstown has partnered with the Capapon Institute, a non-profit watershed-protection organization, to plant trees inside the cemetery.